KevinWMatthews/python-comprehensions/README.md

 # {0: 0, 1: 1, 2: 2, 3: 3}
 ```

-Watch out for the placement of the ':'.
+Note the placement of the colon (':').

 ## Links